Planning a visit? Create your own France Travel Planner !

 Bastide towns - a medieval life

-The bastide towns were founded in the 13th century in south-west France, and there are many fine examples that remain from that time.
+The bastide towns were founded in the 13th century in south-west France, typically in the areas to the south of the Dropt valley, and there are many fine examples that remain from that time.
 The towns were built as medieval new towns, and had various functions, including improving security and safety of the residents and promoting trade.

 Although not primarily fortified towns, the bastides often acquired fortifications later, especially during the Hundred Years War that raged in the region between the English and the French.